awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 ## TLS handshake timeout<a name="troubleshoot-tls-handshake-timeout"></a>

-When a worker node is unable to establish a connection to the public API server endpoint, you may an error similar to the following error\.
+When a node is unable to establish a connection to the public API server endpoint, you may an error similar to the following error\.

 ```
 server.go:233] failed to run Kubelet: could not init cloud provider "aws": error finding instance i-1111f2222f333e44c: "error listing AWS instances: \"RequestError: send request failed\\ncaused by: Post  net/http: TLS handshake timeout\""